 Two lynched to death in Bungoma

-Bungoma county commissioner Maalim Mohamed confirmed the incidents and urged members of the public not to take the law in their own hands.
+Bungoma Central acting assistant county commissioner Ambrose Lochokwe confirmed the incident and appealed to members of the public not to take the law into their hands.

 Join in the conversation on our Facebook page.
 Also get the latest news by following us on Twitter.

 Disclaimer: All articles and letters published on MyNews24 have been independently written by members of News24's community.
 The views of users published on News24 are therefore their own and do not necessarily represent the views of News24.
 News24 editors also reserve the right to edit or delete any and all comments received.